-Even within the ruins of Germany's Heidelberg Castle, you can still get a sense of the structure's majesty and power.
 Built a little over six centuries ago, the fortress has been used as a regal residence and a quarry.
-Germany is also the birthplace of jewelry designer, Ursula Woerner.
+Germany is also the ancestral home of jewelry designer Ursula Woerner.

 With metalwork and jewelry studies completed at Pforzheim University in Germany, and the Gerrit Rietveld Academy in the Netherlands, Woerner developed an unusual design aesthetic.